ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 Simulated sample type compositions
 ----------------------------------
 The microbial composition of four different samples types was simulated.
-The basis of the metagenome simulation was a handmade microbial community, represented by whole genome sequences.
-To produce a somewhat realistic situation, some whole genome sequences were present in multiple copies, to simulate a relatively larger presence of those specific species.
 The microbial composition profile of each sample type was designed based on previous 16S results of similar samples.
+10-50 samples of each type were summed up to create a "metassample" of species, genera and higher order clades characteristic of each sample type, associated to their total counts.
+Genomes in these proportions were then extracted from the RefSeq database, while adjusting the total number of genomes included per sample to a realistic value.
+This means that rarely occuring genomes were included or not at random, which reflects real ecological stochastic filtering.
+In the case of the vaginal swab, a single genome from *Candida albicans* was added corresponding to 10% of cells in the sample.

 ..
 TODO: more text needed here?